dama-lab/multi-atlas-segmentation/README.md

 **Usage**

 There is only one main script: *MASHelperFunctions.sh* which is capable of handling batch brain parcellation (functions with suffix `_batch`) either on the local workstation or on PBS cluster (by simply specifying the `-e` flag as either `local` or `cluster`).
-To use the script, simply type `source MASHelperFunctions.sh` to load all corresponding functions.
+To load the script, simply type `source MASHelperFunctions.sh` to load all corresponding functions.

 To get help for each function, type `function_name -h`.
 For example: `mas_mapping -h`

+**Pipeline**
+1. Brain extraction (masking)

 **List of functions**